 The evolution of the Peace Corps Volunteer experience

 Technology has streamlined the application process.
 Applicants can choose where they wish to serve.
 Staging isn’t three days anymore.
 Pre-service training has expanded.
 The opportunities to serve with the Peace Corps have expanded, too.
-Besides the standard two-year service commitment, there is Peace Corps Response, Advancing Health Professionals, and our Virtual Service Pilot.
+Besides the standard two-year service commitment, there is Peace Corps Response, Advancing Health Professionals, and Virtual Service.

 Even with all these changes, though, some parts of Peace Corps service are timeless.
 Learning a new language; collaborating with counterparts to support communities; using intercultural competence to connect and bond with people you’ll remember forever; returning home and helping Americans understand the world and people around them—these are all parts of service that have not changed and probably never will.

 These are the experiences that bond RPCVs of every generation together and create the mosaic of individual stories that, taken together, make the Peace Corps story.
 Over the past 62 years, more than 240,000 people have served with the Peace Corps in 143 countries.
 Every one of those returned Volunteers has a unique story to tell.
 So, while we’ve evolved and will continue to evolve, Volunteer stories can help prospective Volunteers gain a better understanding of what their own service might look like — whenever they serve.

 Peace Corps Recruiter Harrison Welshimer, a returned Peace Corps Volunteer who served in Cambodia from 2019 to 2020, gives us a step-by-step look at what future Volunteers may encounter when they serve.